-New Jersey Roads - US 1-9 - NB
+New Jersey Roads - US 1-9 NB

 This sign support is older than anything I've ever seen in NJ, and probably dates from the construction of the NB lanes that pass underneath it.
 1940's?
 1930's?
 It has an Art Deco-ish look to it.

 Okay, the first sign isn't so bad, it even has cool old shields.
-In the second sign, some of those shields could stand to be a little larger, especially when traffic's moving 65-70 MPH.
+In the next couple of signs, some of those shields could stand to be a little larger, especially when traffic's moving 65-70 MPH.
 Also, that EXIT ONLY, while it's only for construction purposes, is pretty useless when you can't read it.
 Of course, when you get to the case where arrows are on top of shields, and you can barely read the numbers, that's worse than useless.
 In the background of that last pic, you can see the size of shields on new signs versus normal shields on slightly older signage.

 North of the airport, the express lanes take you onto the Pulaski Skyway with no way off until Jersey City, but the local lanes both go to US 1-9 Truck, with a left exit that merges into the two express lanes just before they rise up above the world.
 More lanes are definitely needed, but the Skyway, built in the 1930's, is not expandable or duplicable.